Registration of personal data processing

 - Register data: If it would be too difficult, for example because you do not have access to the participants’ contact details.

 One way to increase security and protect the people whose personal data is processed in a research project is to anonymise the data.
-Anonymisation means that the people have been coded and that there is key to which someone in the project has access.
+Anonymisation means that the people have been coded and that there is a key to which someone in the project has access.
 Anonymised data is personal data and all the requirements in the data protection legislation apply.

 If something happens to personal data